aashna-boop/weather-app/README.md

 # weather-app
-This program prompts the user to input the city of their choice and then outputs the weather forcast It uses OpenWeatherMap API
+This program prompts the user to input the city of their choice and then outputs the weather forcast. <br>
+It uses OpenWeatherMap API.